Balloon Fight: Release

-The home Nintendo Entertainment System version was ported to the NEC PC-8801 in October 1985, the Sharp X1 in November 1985, the Game Boy Advance as Balloon Fight-e for the e-Reader in the United States on September 16, 2002, and as part of the Famicom Mini Series in Japan on May 21, 2004.
-It can also be played in Animal Crossing for the GameCube.
+The home Nintendo Entertainment System version was ported to the PC-8801 in October 1985, the Sharp X1 in November 1985, the Game Boy Advance as Balloon Fight-e for the e-Reader in the United States on September 16, 2002, and as part of the Famicom Mini Series for the Game Boy Advance in Japan on May 21, 2004.
+It can also be played in the first Animal Crossing, both through its Nintendo Space World 2000 demo and in the final game.

 Nintendo released a Game & Watch version of the same name, based on the NES version's Balloon Trip mode.
 The protagonist is "a Balloon Man".
 Unlike Balloon Fighters, Balloon Men use rocket suits instead of flapping their hands to elevate while holding balloons.

 A sequel to Balloon Fight called Balloon Kid was released in October 1990 in North America and on January 31, 1991, in Europe for the Game Boy, which expands from the game's roots and revamped it into a full platforming adventure.
 This title was not released in Japan on the Game Boy, but colorized versions titled as Hello Kitty World (published by Character Soft) for the Famicom and Balloon Fight GB for the Game Boy Color were later released only in Japan.

 In September 2001, the game was ported to the Sharp Zaurus series of PDAs.

 Balloon Fighter and Flipper trophies are obtainable in Super Smash Bros.
 Melee, and the Flipper is also a usable item, replacing the Bumper from the previous game.
-The Balloon Fighter was considered for a playable role during the development of Super Smash Bros.
-Melee, but the Ice Climbers were chosen instead.
+The Balloon Fighter was considered for a playable role during the development of Melee, but the Ice Climbers were chosen instead.
 The original background music for the Balloon Trip in Balloon Fight can be heard in Melee's Icicle Mountain stage as alternate music.
 The giant fish makes a cameo appearance in Super Smash Bros.
 Brawl.
 It appears on the Ice Climber-based stage, the Summit, where it tries to attack the players from the sea.
 In addition, a remixed version of the main theme, titled "Balloon Trip" is available for the Summit stage as well.
 Stickers of the Balloon Fighter and the Balloon Fight Enemy can be collected in Brawl.
 In addition, the Villager from the Animal Crossing series uses the Balloon Fighter's helmet as one of his special moves in Super Smash Bros. for Nintendo 3DS and Wii U. In the 3DS version of the same game, a stage based on Balloon Fight appears with the original 8-bit graphics; the same stage returns in Super Smash Bros.
-Ultimate, Balloon Fighter appears as a Spirit in said game.
+Ultimate and Balloon Fighter appears as a Spirit in said game.